Toots and the Maytals: 2020s

 On 11 September 2020, Toots and the Maytals frontman Toots Hibbert died at age 77.

-Following Hibberts' death in 2020, there was uncertainty as to if the Maytals would return.
+Following Hibbert's death in 2020, there was uncertainty as to if the Maytals would return.
 In November 2020, Paul Douglas and Jackie Jackson confirmed that the band would carry on, as a tribute to Hibbert.

 On 14 March 2021 at the 63rd annual Grammy Awards, Toots and The Maytals won Best Reggae Album for the album Got to be Tough.

 In July 2021 the family of Toots Hibbert issued a cease and desist letter to the members of The Maytals Band.
 The letter sought to prohibit the remaining band members from performing under the name "The Maytals" (the name the band has been performing under for over 50 years).
-Subsequently a Toots Hibbert tribute concert where multiple artists were scheduled to perform in London on 4 September 2021 was cancelled as a result of the cease and desist letter.
+Subsequently, a Toots Hibbert tribute concert where multiple artists were scheduled to perform in London on 4 September 2021 was cancelled as a result of the cease and desist letter.
+In Dec.
+2021, 50 years after The Maytals Band was assembled, the band members came to an out-of-court settlement to part ways with the estate of Toots Hibbert after the estate asserted rights of control over the Maytals name and trademark.
+The band members who were part of the original lineup in 1972 and those who joined in years between 1972-2022 are now referred to as "former members of The Maytals Band".

+Radcliffe "Dougie" Bryan died in Florida on 16 October 2025, at the age of 78.